ranczlab/vestibular_vr_pipeline/ML_SACCADE_CLASSIFICATION_STRATEGY.md

 ### 5. GUI Annotation Workflow
 **Decision**:
-- Start with ML predictions pre-loaded
+- Start with rule-based predictions pre-loaded (from existing classification)
 - User reviews and corrects
-- Save corrections for retraining
+- Save all annotations to master file (with experiment_id)
 - Show confidence to prioritize review

-**Rationale**: Speeds up annotation by starting with reasonable predictions.
+- After sufficient annotations, train ML model
+- Future runs: Start with ML predictions, fallback to rule-based for low confidence

+**Rationale**: Rule-based provides good starting point.
+ML improves as more data is annotated.

 ---